-Run the /usr/local/pf/addons/backup-and-maintenance.sh script on the master node of the main cluster.
-If you do not know which server is the master run this command on all nodes in the main cluster and only the master will create a backup file (eg: /root/backup/packetfence-db-dump-innobackup-YYYY-MM-DD_HHhss.xbstream.gz).
+Run the /usr/local/pf/addons/exportable-backup.sh script on the master node of the main cluster.
+If you do not know which server is the master, run this command on all nodes in the main cluster and, thanks to the database backup size, the master will have the bigger backup file (eg: /root/backup/packetfence-exportable-backup-YYYY-MM-DD_HHhss.tgz) that contains files and database.
 Transfer this file to the remote server (eg: /root/backup/)